 SaaS ERP is a subset of cloud ERP, and the terms are often conflated.
 The term cloud ERP is much more commonly used, and vendors who only sell SaaS ERP often market it as cloud ERP.
 However, not all cloud ERP is SaaS, and other kinds of cloud ERP differ in important ways, primarily in lacking multi-tenancy and regular updates initiated by the vendor.

-Cloud ERP also includes private cloud, typically a single instance of the on-premises software that runs on the ERP vendor's cloud or that of a cloud service provider.
+Cloud ERP also includes private cloud, typically a single instance of the on-premises software that runs on the ERP vendor's cloud or that of a public cloud service provider such as AWS or Microsoft Azure.
 The ERP owner decides when to upgrade the software and has some control and responsibility over the infrastructure.
 It's also possible for an ERP owner to run its private cloud internally on its own cloud infrastructure.

 Hosted ERP is another common name for remotely accessed on-premises ERP that runs on an outside provider's data centers.
 While some vendors market it as cloud, hosted ERP usually lacks the low cost, resource sharing and ease of deployment that distinguish multi-tenant SaaS.
 It does, however, have many of the benefits of on-premises ERP, such as customizability and control over the timing of upgrades.
 It also provides some key advantages of cloud infrastructure, including subscription pricing and the ability to adjust computing resources to meet changing needs.